-In this article, we turn our attention to beta readers.
+In this article, we turn are attention to beta readers.
 If you follow the guidelines set out in this lesson you will learn the best way to interact with beta readers, ensuring you don't waste time and end up with results that will not improve your novel.

 Beta Reader is a relatively new term and is given to a reader who assesses a novel in the stages prior to submission.
 A beta reader is given the novel with the understanding that they will read the book and provide feedback the writer can use to improve the manuscript.
 The idea being that by allowing a small number of beta readers to view their manuscript, a reader has the opportunity to correct any major issues before moving onto the next stage.